 Database and Analytics Manager

 Mitch Hollberg is responsible for leading the Foundation’s enterprise information management efforts encompassing data governance, database administration, reporting and analysis.
 Prior to joining the Foundation Mitch was reporting and operations manager for Hewlett-Packard’s IT mergers and acquisitions group, and he worked in various financial reporting and IT management capacities at Accenture, ExxonMobil and Borders Bookstores.
 Mitch received bachelor’s degrees in mechanical engineering and economics from Rice University, and an MBA with High Distinction from the University of Michigan’s Ross School of Business.
-An Atlanta native, Mitch lives in Kirkwood with his wife and two sons.
+An Atlanta native, Mitch lives in Kirkwood with his wife and three children.

 Director, Human Resources

 Robin Rhodes is responsible for partnering with the senior leadership team to define and lead human resources programs to drive transformational change and optimize organizational effectiveness.
 Prior to joining the Foundation, she primarily worked in the healthcare industry leveraging her human resource generalist expertise by employing a consultative approach to provide cross-functional solutions to people-related matters.
 Robin is a graduate of Clark Atlanta University and American InterContinental University.
 Robin is a native of Chicago and proud to call Atlanta home.